Updated January 3rd 2018

-There are three ATM’s on Westow Hill – outside Londis (opposite the end of St Aubyn’s Road); outside Morley’s on the corner of St Aubyn’s Road, and outside Crystal Wine newsagents very close to the Sparrowhawk pub on its corner with Westow Street.
+There are three ATM’s on Westow Hill – outside Londis (opposite the end of St Aubyn’s Road) but there’s a charge for using this; outside Morley’s on the corner of St Aubyn’s Road, and outside Crystal Wine newsagents very close to the Sparrowhawk pub on its corner with Westow Street.

 There’s also a cashpoint machine INSIDE Mace (Palace mini market) on Church Road opposite the White Hart.

 W H Smith Local (rear of shop) 55 Westow Street (opposite Sainsbury’s)